cloudflare/cloudflare-docs/content/analytics/analytics-engine/get-started.md

 ## 2. Write data from the Workers Runtime API

 Once a binding is declared in Wrangler and your worker is deployed, you get a new environment variable in the Workers runtime that represents your Workers Analytics Engine dataset.
 This variable has a method, `writeDataPoint()`.
-A data point is a structured event which consists of a vector of labels and a vector of metrics.
+A data point is a structured event which consists of a vector of blobs and a vector of doubles.

 A metric is just a number type field that can be aggregated in some way – for example, it could be summed, averaged, or quantiled.
 A label is a string type field that can be used for grouping or filtering.